-This search will remain open for at least 30 days after the ad appears and will continue until the position is filled.
+The search will remain open for at least 30 days after the ad appears and will continue until the position is filled.
 The proposed start date is January 1, 2023, with some flexibility.

-The Lamont Community values diversity and including and encourages applications from members of underrepresented minority groups.
+The Lamont campus values diversity and inclusion, and encourages applications from members of underrepresented minority groups.

 We accept online applications only.